Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Some statistical consequences for phase retrieval

 \section{Some statistical consequences for phase retrieval}

-In this section, we gives some statistical results for phase retrieval, that is, recovering a vector $x_*$ from (noisy) measurements of the form $y_i \approx \abs{\ip{f_i}{x_*}}$.
-The results are not exhaustive but are intended to illustrate briefly the usefulness of the previous deterministic landscape results.
-Further implications are left to future work.
+In this section, we give some statistical results for ordinary phase retrieval, that is, recovering a vector $x_*$ from (noisy) measurements of the form $y_i \approx \abs{\ip{f_i}{x_*}}$.
+The results are not exhaustive but are intended to illustrate the usefulness of the deterministic tools we have developed in \Cref{sec:determ_direct,sec:phasecut}.
+Further implications, in particular results for general rank-$r$ semidefinite matrix sensing problems, are left to future work.